 President Fell is known for her deep commitment to providing an outstanding learning environment for students, respect of the University's culture of shared governance, passion for supporting the community and a supportive leadership style that is influenced by a touch of Southern grace.

-Her vision for the University of Findlay has guided UF to significant enrollment increases and a renewed focused on experiential learning and intercultural understanding.
+Her vision for the University of Findlay has guided UF to significant enrollment increases and a renewed focus on experiential learning and intercultural understanding.
 She has established new partnerships with universities and corporations that enhance the campus experience and elevate the University's reputation both domestically and abroad.

 Under her leadership, the University has also benefited from an increase in engagement from alumni and donors.
 These renewed relationships are most evident in the completion of the University's $52 million capital campaign in 2015 and the construction of the new Center for Student Life and College of Business.
 The new 75,000-square-foot building welcomed students for the first time this fall.